The next Republican uprising is underway

-Remember the first wave of them.
-In 2010, there was Christine O'Donnell in Delaware, Joe Miller in Alaska, and Rand Paul in Kentucky.
+The first wave of them began in 2010, with Christine O'Donnell in Delaware, Joe Miller in Alaska and Rand Paul in Kentucky.
 Two years later, it was Richard Mourdock in Indiana and Todd Akin in Missouri.
 There were others, too, and not just in Senate races.

 The turmoil was traumatic for national Republicans.
 The insurgents complicated the party’s prospects in major races, and in some cases handed victories to Democrats.
-They also injected fear into GOP incumbents — that they might be the next victims of what was labeled the Tea party rebellion.
+They also injected fear into GOP incumbents — they might be the next victims of what was labeled the Tea Party rebellion.

 The establishment scrambled to understand the anger.
-If they could just translate it into a legislative program, then they'd restore order within their party.
+If its leaders could just translate it into a legislative program, then they'd restore order within their party.

 The task looked simple enough.
-Tea party rallies were attacking Obama's stimulus and healthcare program and highlighting the rising national debt.
+Tea Party rallies were attacking Obama's stimulus and health care programs and highlighting the rising national debt.
 The movement seemed to have a libertarian bent, animated by the size of government and a sense that Republicans weren't doing enough to contain it.
 So Republicans in Washington redoubled their opposition to Obama and his programs and pushed for spending cuts.

 It was that restiveness that Trump rode to the Republican presidential nomination in 2016.